History and scope of the literary collections

 The twentieth century to the present

-The Bodleian’s manuscript holdings for the modern period reflect the Library’s interest in acquiring papers of authors who have a connection with the University and the City of Oxford.
+The Bodleian’s manuscript holdings for the modern period reflect the Library’s interest in acquiring papers of authors who have a connection with the University, the City of Oxford and Oxfordshire more broadly.
 The Bodleian holds substantial archives relating to J.R.R.
 Tolkien, C.S.
 Lewis, Charles Williams and other members of the Inklings circle.
-Other Oxford authors include Joyce Cary, Kenneth Grahame, T.E.
-Lawrence, Louis MacNeice, Stephen Spender, John Masefield, Barbara Pym, Bruce Chatwin, John Le Carré and Alan Bennett.
-The gift of Brian Aldiss’s papers, the purchase of Alan Garner’s and the long-term deposit of Michael Moorcock’s have also strengthened the Library’s holdings in the field of Fantasy writing, while the purchase of Walter de la Mare’s archive of correspondence, literary and family papers has enhanced the Library’s research materials into children’s literature.
+Other Oxford/shire authors include Joyce Cary, Kenneth Grahame, T.E.
+Lawrence, Louis MacNeice, Stephen Spender, John Masefield, Barbara Pym, Bruce Chatwin, Katherine Watson, John Le Carré and Alan Bennett.
+The gift of Brian Aldiss’s papers, the purchase of Alan Garner’s and Hilary Bailey's and the long-term deposit of Michael Moorcock’s have also strengthened the Library’s holdings in the field of fantasy writing, while the purchase of Walter de la Mare’s archive of correspondence, literary and family papers has enhanced the Library’s research materials into children’s literature.
+The Wilfred Owen Collection was transferred from the English Faculty Library to the Bodleian in 2015-16.

 There is also a profusion of smaller gatherings of material to be found in the Bodleian’s general collections: important single manuscripts and groups of documents, such as W.H.
-Auden’s juvenilia and letters; letters and papers of Kingsley Amis, Philip Larkin, Bruce Montgomery and other Movement writers (including Iris Murdoch); poetry manuscripts of Thomas Hardy, Edward Thomas and W.B.
+Auden’s juvenilia and letters; letters and papers of Kingsley Amis, Philip Larkin (letters to Monica Jones, letters from Kingsley Amis, letters from Barbara Pym, correspondence with Judy Egerton, and medals and objects); Bruce Montgomery and other Movement writers (including Iris Murdoch); poetry manuscripts of Thomas Hardy, Edward Thomas and W.B.
 Yeats, and manuscripts and papers of T.S. and Vivienne Eliot.

 It is also important to note that literary papers are by no means confined to 'literary' collections in the Bodleian, as Isaiah Berlin’s archive – with its enormous range of correspondents – demonstrates, or that of the society hostess, Sibyl Colefax, which is a treasure trove of letters and autographs of the glamorous literati and well-connected of the period.